-But not soon after the market took a dramatic dive that cost him his fortune.
+But not soon after, the market took a dramatic dive that cost him his fortune.
 So once again he opened his Bible.
 This time his fingertip landed on, "Chapter 11."
-Hopefully, this last "sign" caused him to realize Bible roulette is not a reliable way to find God's will.

-Twist enough - cut and paste - and a person can make the Bible say whatever he wants.
+Hopefully this last "sign" caused him to realize Bible roulette is not a reliable way to find God's will.
+Twist enough - cut and paste enough - and a person can make the Bible say whatever he wants.
 We need to interpret the Bible in context - use the Law Lawfully.

-In 2 Timothy 2:15, Paul tells Timothy to study the Bible so that he can "rightly divide the word of truth."
+In 2 Timothy 2:15 Paul tells Timothy to study the Bible so that he can Timothy 2:15 "rightly divide the word of truth."

-Paul comments on the correct use of the Law in verse 9, "Knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, the ungodly and for sinners, for the unholy and profane..."
+And he comments on the correct use of the Law in verse 9, Timothy 1:9 "Knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, the ungodly and for sinners, for the unholy and profane..."
 The person with rebellion in his heart is the one who needs boundaries for his hands.

-You need dos and don'ts if you lack proper wants.
+You need dos and don'ts if you lack the proper wants.

 But a Christian has been made a new creation and given new desires.
-Rather than bound by the Law, a believer in Jesus needs to be released to love.
+Thus, rather than be bound by the Law, a believer in Jesus needs to be released to love.